 Regulation 26

-Environmental Performance Guarantee
+Alt.
+1 Environmental Performance Guarantee / Alt.
+2 Decommissioning and Emergency Response Guarantee/Alt.
+3 Closure Guarantee

-1. A Contractor shall lodge an Environmental Performance Guarantee in favour of the Authority and no later than [30 Days before] the commencement date of Commercial Production] / [on execution of the Exploitation Contract] in the Mining Area.
+1. A Contractor shall lodge an Environmental Performance Guarantee in favour of the Authority on execution of the Exploitation Contract.

-2. The required form and amount of the Environmental Performance Guarantee shall be [assessed and recommended by the Commission and] determined [by the Council] [at the time the Council approves the Plan of Work for Exploitation activities] according to the applicable Standards and take into account the Guidelines, and shall reflect the forecasted costs required for implementation of the Contractor’s Closure Plan and Emergency Response and Contingency Plan.
+2. The required form and amount of the Environmental Performance Guarantee shall be included in the Plan of Work according to the applicable Standards and take into account the Guidelines and shall reflect the forecasted costs required for implementation of the Contractor’s Closure Plan and Emergency Response and Contingency Plan.

-3. The amount of an Environmental Performance Guarantee may be provided by way of instalments over a specified period [or a Performance Security provided by the qualified commercial bank].
-In such cases, commercial production may only commence once the full amount has been provided.]
+3. [The amount of an Environmental Performance Guarantee may be provided by way of instalments over a specified period].
+In such cases, Commercial Production may only commence once the full amount has been provided.

-[3. bis The Environmental Performance Guarantee shall take the form of a letter of credit or security bond guaranteed by a reputable financial institution and meet the financial criterias set out in the applicable Standard and take into consideration Guidelines.]
+[3. bis The Environmental Performance Guarantee shall take the form of a letter of credit or security bond and meet the other financial criteria provided for in the Standard.]

-4. The amount of the Environmental Performance Guarantee shall be reviewed and updated [every five years]:
+4. The amount of the Environmental Performance Guarantee shall be reviewed by the Commission and updated by the Contractor:

 (a) where the Closure Plan is updated in accordance with these Regulations; or